Australian Story: "Murder He Wrote"

 "Murder He Wrote" is a notable Australian Story profile as it was the program's first ever two-part profile, spanning over two episodes.
 Prior to this profile Australian Story had never dedicated more than one episode to a story.
 The episodes were broadcast respectively on 29 July 2002 and 5 August 2002.
 They detailed the story of John Button, a man from Western Australia who was wrongfully convicted of murder.
 Button had been convicted of killing his girlfriend Rosemary Anderson, but the case was reopened when he appealed the conviction and attributed her death to the very high-profile serial killer Eric Edgar Cooke.
 Producer of these episodes, Wendy Page, had researched the case for 6 years before pursuing the story.
 Herself and Ian Harley won the Walkley Award for 'Current Affairs, Feature, Documentary more than 10 minutes' with this profile.
 Australian Story interviewed members of the Button, Anderson and Cooke families throughout the appeal process.
 The profile concluded with Button's exoneration, his case was one of the longest-standing convictions to be overturned in Australia's legal history.

 "Into the Forest"

 Australian Story made "Into the Forest" after additional human bones had been found within Belanglo State Forest in 2004.
 This was where Milat buried his victims in the 1990s.

-In 2004 on 1 November, Australian Story aired the first episode of a two-part profile entitled "Into the Forest".
+On 1 November 2004, Australian Story aired the first episode of a two-part profile entitled "Into the Forest".
 This two-part profile explores the crimes of infamous Australian serial killer Ivan Milat.
 In Part 1, Australian Story spoke to Milat's younger brothers Bill and Richard, older brother Boris and sister-in-law Caroline as well as Clive Small who was the NSW Police Superintendent whilst Milat's case was open.
 According to Screen Australia this episode was the number 1 top rated Australian documentary on television in 2004.
 Producers Ben Cheshire and John Stewart won the TV Week Logie Award for 'Most Outstanding Public Affairs Programme' for this profile.